 Depression, anxiety, and post-traumatic stress disorder are the most common of many mental health illnesses that affect millions of people across the country.
 If you are experiencing any kind of mental health condition, Montana Psychiatry and Brain Health Center offers cognitive behavioral therapy (CBT).
 This effective, integrative treatment option can help you recognize and evaluate thought patterns, promoting healthier ways of thinking and improving your quality of life.

-At Montana Psychiatry and Brain Health, we offer innovative, cutting-edge treatments for many mental health conditions.
+At Montana Psychiatry and Brain Health Center, we offer innovative, cutting-edge treatments for many mental health conditions.
 Our medical personnel are experts in the specialized approaches they take.
 Contact us today to schedule a consultation appointment and find out how we can help you be well.